 - Turn off the lights and, if you’re not using them, electronic devices.

 - If you have double-hung windows, you can increase air circulation by opening the window at both top and bottom.
 Cool air will flow in through the bottom of the window, hot air out the top.

-If you have children and need heat before the heating systems are turned on, please contact your Housing Front Desk.
+If you have children and need heat before the heating systems are turned on, please contact your R&DE Student Housing Service Center.

 Warm Your Room Or Apartment

 - Keep your drapes, blinds, and shades open when windows are exposed to direct sunlight.
-(If you have sliding windows and want to use wooden dowels for security, contact your Housing Supervisor.
+(If you have sliding windows and want to use wooden dowels for security, contact your Housing Area Manager/Housing Operations Supervisor.